SM-DevX/StudentExpenseTracker/README.md

 ## 🚀 Future Improvements

-- Save expenses to a `.txt` or `.csv` file
+- Export expenses to `.csv`
-- Add dates for each transaction
+- Add dates and notes for each expense
-- Load and manage saved expenses
+- Build a simple GUI version using **Tkinter**
-- Build a simple GUI version with **Tkinter**
+- Integrate with a basic SQLite database

 ---